travis-ci/docs-travis-ci-com/user/enterprise/troubleshooting-guide.md

 ### The Problem

 On every commit made when a build runs, a commit status is created for a given SHA.
 Due to GitHub’s limitations at 1,000 statuses per SHA and context within a repository, if more than 1,000 statuses are created this leads to a validation error.
-This issue should no longer be present in GitHub Apps integrations but will be possible in Webhooks integrations.
+This issue should no longer be present in GitHub Apps integrations but will be present in Webhooks integrations.

 ### Strategy